OSGeo/ogc-cite-runner/docs/development.md

     docker run \
         --rm \
         --name=teamengine \
+        --add-host=host.docker.internal:host-gateway \
-        --network=host \
+        --publish=9080:8080 \
         ogccite/teamengine-production:1.0-SNAPSHOT
     ```

-    You should now be able to use `http:localhost:8080/teamengine` in
+    You should now be able to use `http:localhost:9080/teamengine` in
-    cite-runner
+    cite-runner.

-    !!! warning
+    !!! note

-        teamengine will try to run on your local port `8080`, which could
-        potentially already be occupied by another application.
+        Using docker's `--add-host=host.docker.internal:host-gateway` is necessary when running
+        docker engine, as discussed in the [docker engine docs:material-open-in-new:]{: target="blank_" }.
+If
+        you are using docker desktop you can omit this flag.

 7. Work on the cite-runner code